 The final room of the queue features “Jurassic World” stars Chris Pratt and Bryce Dallas Howard bickering over the safety of the ride, with Pratt imploring guests to turn around and leave for their own well-being.
 A flabbergasted Pratt eventually jokes, “I tell them the raptors are dangerous, they say, ‘Put a roller coaster in the paddock.’
 What could go wrong?’”

 This simple solution to the question of “Why does this ride exist?” fits perfectly with the “Jurassic” franchise.
-This is a place which had the hubris to resurrect dinosaurs, genetically engineer smarter ones, and even create a whole theme park around them — even after the first attempt resulted in multiple deaths and having to abandon the island.
+This is a place which had the hubris to resurrect dinosaurs, genetically engineer smarter ones, and create a whole theme park around them — even after the first attempt resulted in multiple deaths and having to abandon the island.
 Of course they would build something this stupid and dangerous and figure everything would be OK in the end.

 The coaster’s first launch hits 50 miles per hour, sending you through a spaghetti bowl of track and head-chopper moments around rock formations, waterfalls, landscaping, and raptor statues.
 A mild criticism here is that even some low-movement animatronic raptors would have enhanced the experience for repeat rides, but you’re moving so fast you’ll barely notice.
 Really, you’ll be too busy hanging on, because the combination of speed, tight turns and only having a lap bar make you feel nervous about even putting your arms up.